haikal4002/Docker-Course-Adinusa/README.md

 # docker-haproxy
-this's repos for docker fundamental course and documentation
+this's repos is for configuration haproxy on docker